🔬 Myths About Salt: Is It Really That Bad?

 Myth #3: If I Can’t Taste Salt, It Means There’s Little Salt in the Product

-How can you stick to this norm?
+How can you stay within this limit?

 - Read labels.
 Pay attention to the sodium content per 100g of the product.
 To convert sodium to salt, multiply the amount by 2.5.